nasa-jpl/ION-DTN/gh-pages/docs/CLA-API.md

 # Convergence Layer Adaptor - APIs

-ION currently provides several CLAs, include LTP, TCP, UDP, STCP.
+ION currently provides several CLAs, including LTP, TCP, UDP, and STCP.
 However, it is possible to develop a customized CLA using ION's API.
-This document will describe the basic set of API used to develop a customized CLA.
+This document will describe the basic set of APIs used to develop a customized CLA.

 ## CLA APIs